ykmn/ZabbixAgent-update/README.md

 Run non-interactive script for local machine.
 Please use elevation (Run as Admin).

-### What this script do:
+## What this script do:

 * Disconnects admin share (c$) for remote host.
 * Detects OS architecture (32/64-bit)
-* Downloads Zabbix Agent .ZIP-file, please manually update latest version in `ZabbixAgentVersion` variable in the code.
+* Downloads Zabbix Agent .ZIP-file.
 * Extracts Zabbix Agent.
 Example location: `.\5.4.3\64-bit\bin`
 * Search for Zabbix Agent service on remote machine.
 * If found: